mvz/gir_ffi/README.md

 If you just want to help out but don't know where to start, have a look at TODO.md, and check the notes in the code (e.g., using `dnote`).

-If you want to send pull requests or patches, please try to follow these instructions.
-If you get stuck, make a pull request anyway and I'll try to help out.
+If you want to send pull requests or patches, try to follow the instructions below. **If you get stuck, please make a pull request anyway and I'll try to help out.**

 * Make sure `rake test` runs without reporting any failures.
 * Add tests for your feature.
 Otherwise, I can't see if it works or if I